arendd/bh-europe_2025_metrics/paper/paper.md

 1. Proof of usability within the ELIXIR community and the relation to other resources within ELIXIR.
 2. Data Stewardship needs to be considered.
-3. Fair principles should be applied.
+3. FAIR principles should be applied.
 4. The service is engaged in collaboration with other communities and infrastructures within France and the EU.
 5. The service must provide plans for long-term sustainability.
 6. Alignment with the ELIXIR platforms and communities must be shown.